 Entry-level filaments, such as PLA, PETG, and ABS, typically cost between $15 and $30 per kilogram.

 Engineering filament, such as PC, Nylon, and ASA, will be $50-100 per kilogram.

-Most consumer filaments max out around $150 for a roll, while industrial filament like PEEK can cost upwards of $500 per kg.
+Most consumer filament costs no more than $150 for a roll, while industrial filament like PEEK can cost upwards of $500 per kg.
 You can explore brands, prices, and properties with our filament tables.

 Cost of Resin

-Budget resin is $20-35 per kilogram, especially with promotions.
+Budget resin is $20-35 per kilogram, especially with promo codes.

 Engineering resin starts at $40 per kg.
-This would include durable and high-temperature resins.
+This would include durable, flexible, and high-temperature resins.

 Formlab's SLA resin is $175-300 per kg, and this is the typical price ceiling.
 The exceptions to this are ceramic and biomedical resin, of which can be up to $500 per kg.
 You can explore brands, prices, and properties with our resin tables.

 There's a common misconception that FDM-printed objects are stronger or more durable than those created using resin printing.
 However, this isn't always the case.
 Certain resins, like Siraya Tech Sculpt, boast a higher tensile strength compared to PLA and PETG materials.
 When it comes to durability, Siraya Tech Blu demonstrates a performance quite similar to PETG.

 To achieve optimal outcomes, it's crucial to choose a material well-suited for your specific project.
 For instance, when 3D printing miniatures, it's advisable to opt for a durable resin that can endure frequent handling without breaking.
 Budget resins are often more fragile and may not be the ideal choice for such applications.